Inventory Management

 Carrying Cost as Percentage of Inventory Value

 Most operations managers know their purchase cost.
-Almost none track their carrying cost as a percentage of total inventory value.
-This number — typically 20–30% annually — is the invisible drain on your working capital that only shows up when cash flow gets tight.
+Almost none track carrying cost as a percentage of total inventory value.
+This number, typically 20 to 30 percent annually, is the invisible drain on working capital that only shows up when cash flow gets tight.

-Use our Inventory Health Calculator to find your carrying cost percentage in under five minutes.
+Use the free Inventory Health Calculator to find your carrying cost percentage in under five minutes.

-Formula: Total Annual Carrying Costs ÷ Average Inventory Value × 100
+Formula: Total Annual Carrying Costs divided by Average Inventory Value, multiplied by 100

 How to Start Tracking These KPIs Today